 It’s not easy to tell people about what I ate during my stays in Korea.
 This is mostly because I can’t read Hangul and I don’t speak Korean beyond a few words that I picked up, which I’m sure I don’t pronounce well.
 But the Korean food I ate was delicious.

 On my second trip to Seoul, I was with my parents and staying in a more tourist-friendly neighborhood.
 Because I was with my parents, I wasn’t eating street food or using the point and pray method of ordering off a menu that I couldn’t read.
-In fact, I was able to dine with menus that were usually translated, sometimes with accurate translations.
+In fact, I was able to dine in Korean restaurants with menus that were usually translated, sometimes with accurate translations.

 Of course, there were a few meals I ate without my parents.
 Most of the restaurants I found had no Romanized names, so I can’t recommend them because I have no idea where exactly they were.

-Introducing Traditional Meals
+Introducing Traditional Korean Food